Ian Smith: Bush War

-Henry Kissinger, the US Secretary of State, announced a formal interest in the Rhodesian situation in February 1976, and over the next half-year held discussions with the United Kingdom, South Africa and the Frontline States in what became the "Anglo-American initiative".
+Henry Kissinger, the U.S. Secretary of State, announced a formal interest in the Rhodesian situation in February 1976, and over the next half-year held discussions with the United Kingdom, South Africa and the Frontline States in what became the "Anglo-American initiative".
 Meeting Smith in Pretoria on 18 September 1976, Kissinger proposed majority rule after a transition period of two years.
-He strongly encouraged Smith to accept his deal, though he knew it was unpalatable to him, as any future offer could only be worse from Smith's standpoint—especially if, as expected, U.S. President Gerald Ford lost the upcoming election to Jimmy Carter.
+He strongly encouraged Smith to accept his deal, though he knew it was unpalatable to him, as any future offer could only be worse from Smith's standpoint—especially if, as expected, U.S. president Gerald Ford lost the upcoming election to Jimmy Carter.
 Smith expressed great reluctance, but agreed on 24 September after Vorster intimated that South Africa might cut off financial and military aid if he refused.
 It was the first time Smith had publicly accepted the principles of unconditional majority rule and one man, one vote.
 However, the Frontline States then abruptly revised their stance and turned the Kissinger terms down, saying that any transition period was unacceptable.
 The UK quickly arranged an all-party conference in Geneva, Switzerland to try to salvage a solution.
 ZANU and ZAPU announced that they would attend this and any summit thereafter as a joint "Patriotic Front" (PF), including members of both parties under a combined leadership.
 The Geneva Conference, held between October and December 1976 under British mediation, also failed.